redcican/Python-Exercise/README.md

 * Challenge 11

     Return number with most repeats, if two numbers the repeated the same return first if none repeated return -1

+* Challenge 12

+    Reverse a string by using different methods.